 You can view and download these logs from the Log submenu of the Monitor tab.
-For more information, see Viewing log messages.
+For more information, see Viewing log messages on page 32.

 For logging accuracy, you should also verify that the FortiVoice unit's system time is accurate.
-For details, see Configuring the time and date.
+For details, see Configuring the time and date on page 72.